Priyadharshini565-hash/19AI304-Fundamentals-of-C-Programming-2025-Odd-M3/README.md

 ## 5. Implementation of one-dimensional array and multidimensional array.
 ## 6. Implementation of string manipulation.
 # Ex.No:11
-  Formulate a C program to convert a given decimal number into its binary equivalent and display it.
+  Formulate a C program to convert a given decimal number into its binary equivalent and display it
-# Date :
+# Date : 19.11.25
 # Aim:
 To formulate a C program to convert a decimal number into its binary equivalent and display it.
 # Algorithm: